waymondo/turboboost/README.md

 end
 ```

 If the post is invalid, a `rescue_from` handler will pass off the errors to JavaScript through the `turboform:error` event.
+If the post is successfully created, the app will visit the `post_url` with Turbolinks if it was sent from a Turboform.
+Otherwise, the redirect will happen like normal.

 You can also render the JSON error messages explicitly with the method `render_turboforms_error_for(record)`: